 Renaming Primary Key ColumnsKUDU-1626: Kudu does not yet support renaming primary key columns.

 Kudu currently has some known limitations that may factor into schema design.

 By default, Kudu will not permit the creation of tables with more than 300 columns.
 We recommend schema designs that use fewer columns for best performance.

-No individual cell may be larger than 64KB.
+No individual cell may be larger than 64KB before encoding or compression.
 The cells making up a composite key are limited to a total of 16KB after the internal composite-key encoding done by Kudu.
 Inserting rows not conforming to these limitations will result in errors being returned to the client.

 Although individual cells may be up to 64KB, and Kudu supports up to 300 columns, it is recommended that no single row be larger than a few hundred KB.

 Identifiers such as table and column names must be valid UTF-8 sequences and no longer than 256 bytes.

 Kudu does not allow you to update the primary key columns of a row.